vestre/AIS_for_paper/README.md

-# README for project
+# AIS for paper

-This is a short readme for temporary repo for correcting code before pushing for paper in DNV case
+This is improved code from the AIS project, in order to incorporate input before going to paper